nikolaydubina/go-bench-stream/README.md

 ## Go Benchmarks for Stream Processing

-Is it efficient to chain io.Readers in Go?
+Is it efficient to chain `io.Readers` in Go?
 How efficient it is compared to UNIX pipes?
+How efficient would be iterator?

 ## Tested Scenarios